 with Him.
 They would naturally have been more hesitant to believe that this was the same man who had been crucified a few weeks before.
 Yet the fact that doubters are mentioned shows that the disciple who wrote the account was not afraid to talk about the skepticism of some of the observers.

-Sheer odds are against anyone who tries to argue against the appearances of Jesus.
-I'm a huge math person.
-I really enjoy the language of our universe and how it can relate to historical events (or everyday life).
-The odds that 500 or more people saw Jesus as a hallucination (the common claim against this argument) are so severely ant-mathematics that it would have to borderline as a miracle itself (there argument, that is).
+Sheer odds are against anyone who tries to argue the appearances of Jesus did not occur.
+The odds that 500 or more people saw Jesus as a hallucination (a common claim against said hallucinations) are so severely anti-mathematical that it would have to borderline as a miracle itself (their argument against it).

 These things can be verified.
-These claims have been through scrutiny and watchful eye because the implications of these archeological and manuscript readings are extremely important to the validity of Jesus Christ and Christians both past and present.
+These claims have been through scrutiny and watchful eye because the implications of these archeological and manuscript readings are significant to the validity of Jesus Christ and Christians both past and present.
 These things give believers mass rationale in the argument for Jesus Christ.

 I will finish with another quote from the impartial historian Flavius (and is confirmed again by Eusebius )

 Antiquities 18:63 - Flavius Josephus 1st Century.
-Again confirmed by 3rd century historian Eusebius.
+Again confirmed by the 3rd-century historian Eusebius.